In this post, I’m excited to share with you how to make this super fun DIY Grinch Pillow!!

 So I will show you how I made this cute cover,

 Just follow the steps and you will discover.

 Okay, I’m done.
 I can’t rhyme anymore.
 There towards the end it got a little weird, so I figured I need to stop while I was ahead.

-So I put my thinking cap on and decided to make one for her myself.
-It was super easy, just time consuming with ALL.
+So when I saw that BUYING her this pillow cover wasn’t an option, I put my thinking cap on and decided to just make one.
+It was super easy, just a little time consuming with ALL.
 THE.
 SEQUINS.
 But it’s totally worth it.
 Trust me.